 I’d be lying if I told you that the peanut butter block made it past Easter breakfast.
 That sucker was lucky to make it 30 minutes after I laid eyes on it.

 This year I decided to attempt a safe version for my family.
-I wanted my boys to discover the glory that I knew would be the SunButter Candy Bar.
+I wanted my boys to experience chocolate SunButter candy bars.
 How better to illustrate that point than with dark chocolate?

 In keeping with my usual

 lazy easy candy making approach, these bars come together with minimal effort.
 The assembly method is much like that of butter toffee, but without the precision of a candy thermometer.

 Line a half sheet pan with waxed paper.
 Have a second half sheet pan and more waxed paper handy.

 Heat the SunButter, unsalted butter, brown sugar and kosher salt in a small saucepan over medium-low heat.
 Stir continuously until the mixture is smooth, and beginning to gently bubble around the edges.
 I highly recommend using the Creamy SunButter and not the Natural because the creamy version has added emulsifiers to hold it together and keep the filling from getting too oily.

 Gradually work in the powdered sugar, adding only what is necessary to make a crumbly by not overly dry filling.

 Depending on humidity and how well I sifted the powdered sugar, I add between 3/4 and 1 full cup.

 Dump the filling onto the prepared baking sheet.